 The standard that life begins at birth is arbitrary and ridiculous.
 But it’s also clear, much more clear than basically any other dividing line we have because it’s a physical, spatial delineation.

 On an ethical level, how is it worse to kill a 10-day-old infant than terminate a 35-week old fetus, especially if the infant was born two months prematurely?
-And the answer is that by any rational, objective measure it isn’t worse, but legally we need some point of division and birth feels much less arbitrary than a certain number of hours or days outside the womb.
+And the answer is that by any rational, objective measure it isn’t worse, but legally we need some point of division and birth feels much less arbitrary than some number of hours or days outside the womb.

 It sounds obscene, but if you support abortion at any point inside a woman, why should it not still be ethical to allow parents to euthanize newborns outside the womb, especially if the infant has realized their worst fears of a congenital illness, an illness likely to cause great suffering?